sijuswamy/AI-intro/README.md

 # AI-intro
-A repository for Introductory notebooks
+A repository for introduction notebooks

+# Introduction to Machine Learning